G-flatminor/Happiness-Data-Analysis-2015-2019/README.md

 ### 4. Analysis of causal relationships (multiple linear regression analysis)
 ### 5. Further Exploratory Data Analysis (EDA)

+### All data process and statistical analysis were conducted by Python.

 ## 1.Exploratory Data Analysis
 ### Each variable in each year was plotted to take a look at distribution.
 ![Happiness Score 2015-2019](https://user-images.githubusercontent.com/46631208/115151154-a793e680-a039-11eb-9364-135519430496.png)